GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

 }

 async function getLocation() {
-  // we use a raw Promise here so we can pass `resolve` and `reject` into the
+  // Use a raw Promise here so you can pass `resolve` and `reject` into the
-  // callbacks for getCurrentPosition return new Promise((resolve, reject) => {
+  // callbacks for getCurrentPosition(). return new Promise((resolve, reject) => {
     navigator.geolocation.getCurrentPosition(
       (loc) => resolve(clone(loc)),